 There are several ways to satisfy a prerequisite.
 Students may:

-A student wishing to show that a prerequisite has been satisfied should submit a prerequisite form with documented proof attached to the Admissions and Records Office.
+A student wishing to show that a prerequisite has been satisfied should submit a prerequisite form with documented proof (official or unofficial transcript) attached to the Admissions and Records Office.
 This should be submitted at least 3 business days before a student’s registration date.
-This is to ensure that all blocks are removed from InSite/WebAdvisor , and registration will go smoothly.
+This is to ensure that all blocks are removed and registration will go smoothly.

-If a prerequisite is approved, admissions and records will clear the prerequisite block from InSite/WebAdvisor, so a student may register online.
-If a prerequisite is denied a student will be notified via InSite email, telephone or mail.
-Only students whose prerequisite forms are denied will be contacted.
-Students should allow 3 business days for the processing of their forms.
+If a prerequisite is approved, admissions and records will clear the prerequisite block so a student may register online or in person.
+Students will be notified via InSite email whether their request is approved or denied.
+Students should allow 3 business days for processing.

 Prerequisite challenges are offered on a case by case basis.
 In the event that Admissions and Records cannot approve a prerequisite, but the student meets certain criteria, we may recommend submitting a prerequisite challenge form, which will be reviewed and decided by the subject department dean.
 These criteria are:

 Prerequisite challenge forms are available in the Admissions and Records Office.
 They should be filled out and all documented proof attached.
 They are to be submitted to Admissions and Records on or after the registration date.
 Students will be registered in the class at the time the form is submitted; the form will not be accepted prior to a student's registration date.
 Admissions and Records will forward the form and documentation to the department dean for review.
 The department has 5 business days to make a determination.
-If they approve the challenge, the student remains in class.
+If they approve the challenge, the student remains in class and will be notified of the approval.
 If the challenge is denied, the student will be dropped and notified immediately by the Admissions and Records Office.

 Students wanting to register in a course which conflicts in time with another course must complete a Course Conflict Agreement form .
 This form must be signed by the instructor of the course that will be missed as well as the department dean.
 Submit the completed and signed form at the time of registration to the Admissions and Records Office.